RMLio/RMLStreamer/scripts/README.md

 node fileInputStream.js <Input File Location> <Input Port> <Delay in ms>
 ```

+- Input File Location: location of the file that contains the elements
+- Input Port: port where the input stream will be send to by TCP
+- Delay in ms: send each element with a delay in ms.

 ##### Setting up streaming output to stdout

-Easy setup of a TCP server that sends an output stream of the RML Streamer to standard output.
+Easy setup of a TCP server that sends an output stream to standard output over a given port.

 ```
 cd scripts/
 node standardOutputStream.js <Output Port>
 ```
+- Output Port: port where the output stream will be send to by TCP